waotzi/geld/README.md

 the ex change column should also be filled with 0 if you have made a new row, otherwise it will also update automatically.

 for convenience i recommend simply runnig the `./run.sh` script, this will run the python script and then launch the money.xml file with gnumeric

+the update_money.py script expects two arguments, the working directory and the xml file name, in run.sh the current directory is used.

 ![screenshot](screen.jpg)